yokop/diamonds_prediction/README.md

 Overview
 --------
-Web application That enables to predict diamonds price it is based on Django framework and uses sqlite as DB. during initialization, the application takes the diamonds dataset from seaborn module and loads it to sqlite DB
+Web application that enables to predict diamonds price. it is based on Django framework and uses sqlite as DB. during initialization, the application takes the diamonds dataset from seaborn module and loads it to sqlite DB

 User can:
 1. Load new data from dedicated service (http://sdkdata.eastus.azurecontainer.io/model/getdiamonds)
-2. fit the model to be alligned with the up to date data
+2. Fit the model to be alligned with the up to date data
-3. predict price of diamond by supplying its feature
+3. Predict price of diamond by supplying its feature
-4. give feedback for the prediction
+4. Give feedback for the prediction
-5. see table with all the up to date dataset
+5. See table with all the up-to-date dataset

 Admin user can:
-1. see logs for all actions that were done
+1. See logs for all actions that were done
-2. see all the predictions + their feedback from user
+2. See all the predictions + their feedback from user

+sqlite file is in repository and is already initaited with makemigrations and migrate

-installation and execution instructions:
+Installation and execution instructions:
 ----------------------------------------
-to run on local machine:
+To run on local machine:
 ------------------------
 1.  git clone https://github.com/yokop/diamonds_prediction.git
 2.  pip install virtualenv